pengsl-lab/ESM-NBR/README.md

 - It will take some time to download the ESM2 model for the first time, so please be patient.

 # Reference
-[1] Wenwu Zeng, Dafeng Lv, and Shaoliang Peng.
+[1] Wenwu Zeng, Dafeng Lv, Wenjuan Liu, and Shaoliang Peng.
 ESM-NBR: fast and accurate nucleic acid-binding residue prediction via protein language model feature representation and multi-task learning.
 Submitted.